abhsrivastava/abhsrivastava.github.io/_posts/2017-10-2-Alpkka-File-CSV-Elastic.md

 The scenario we will use is that you have a list of countries and capitals available as a [csv file](https://github.com/icyrockcom/country-capitals/blob/master/data/country-list.csv) and we have to load these into ElasticSearch.

-We will read the files using the File and CSV Connectors and then we will use ElasticSearch connector to create a Sink into Cassandra.
+We will read the files using the File and CSV Connectors and then we will use ElasticSearch connector to create a Sink into ElasticSearch.

 The build.sbt file is as follows